Press citations

 Bloomberg

-The Firing of a Utility Boss Spotlights Shorter Tenures for Women CEOs
+AEP’s Top Boss Was Let Go.
+That Spotlights Shorter Tenures for Women CEOs

 “Female chief executives exit after an average of 6.3 years, compared with 8.8 years for men, according to data compiled by research provider exechange.com.
 The figures track CEO departures among companies in the Russell 3000 Index over roughly the last seven years.
 The data also indicate that female CEOs were slightly more likely to have been forced out than their male counterparts, according to Daniel Schauber, founder of exechange.com.”